 A Tourneur film has the guts to admit that the precise cinematic document of what is being filmed is far from the truth, far from all that there is to our lives.
 No surprise, then, that the most memorable heroes of his films are staunch rationalists (Tourneur saw in Dana Andrews much of what Friz Lang did too), lugubriously forced to sense, then experience, the unexplainable in the world just outside of our perceptions.
-Thus, nightfall, where the clarity of day blends and bleeds inseparably with encrouching darkness, everything is shades of gray, and the last rays of light are present along with the deepest, most unpenatrable blacks.
+Thus: nightfall, where the clarity of day blends and bleeds inseparably with encroaching darkness, everything is shades of gray, and the last rays of light are present along with the deepest, most impenetrable blacks.

 A new 35mm print of Nightfall will run at New York's Film Forum June 11 - 17.